 Type whoami into a shell and it answers in one line: lezli01.
 The honest version takes longer.

 I am László Szabó, and I start at the metal.
-C++ was my first language and it is the one I keep coming back to — not nostalgia, appetite.
+C++ was my first language and it is the one I keep coming back to.
+Not nostalgia, appetite.
 I want memory layout to be a decision I make, not one a runtime makes for me.
 Down here the abstractions stop apologizing for the hardware, and that is exactly where I like to work.

 // from one binary, the view widens.

 From that floor I build outward.
-I design big cloud architectures and then stand them up for real — on Kubernetes and AWS — and I write the infrastructure that keeps them upright once actual traffic shows up.
+I design big cloud architectures and then stand them up for real, on Kubernetes and AWS, and I write the infrastructure that keeps them upright once actual traffic shows up.
 DevOps is not a chore I tolerate; it is the part I love.
 The deploy path wired so shipping is boring on purpose.
 The observability that names a dying node before a user does.
 Infrastructure is where architecture proves itself or quietly comes apart, and it pays off in the dullest currency there is: systems that just keep running.

 // the README is a hypothesis. the strace is the truth.

 I also cannot leave a new tool alone.
-A runtime, a build system, an orchestrator I have not run before — I pull it apart to watch how it actually behaves, not how the README claims.
+A runtime, a build system, an orchestrator I have not run before: I pull it apart to watch how it actually behaves, not how the README claims.
 Most of it I throw back.
 The few that survive earn a permanent slot, and I keep them.

 And I genuinely love Dart and Flutter.
 When a UI has to reach people fast, that is what I reach for, gladly: one codebase, compiled to native, shipped this week.